dallen72/spanish-verb-prototype/README.md

 TODO

+# TODO: do the TODO's littered throughout the code
 # TODO: make sure buttons appear larger in chrome Android
 # TODO: make sure the gameplay screen is not so busy.
 Move some stuff off of it to the progress screen
+# TODO: fix the spacing on the tutorial text

+# TODO: a lesson about the progress screen shows, when the user completes the first exercise at any percent.
+The progress screen: the player chooses an exercise and is shown the verb that has the lowest score for that exercise, and if there is a tie,
+the lowest total score verb is shown for that exercise.
+There is also a tab for verbs unlocked, on the progress screen.

 # TODO: when the user completes an exercise one time, a new verb is unlocked.
+# TODO: after the progress screen lesson, there is a lesson list (not in the UI yet, but in the logic) for uncompleted lessons which have been unlocked.
+Add an "unlocked lesson" feature. when the user completes the unlock criteria, they are shown the progress screen with the "Lesson unlocked" screen (for that lesson, like a popup for congratulations). then they are shown the normal progress screen, with the lesson highlighted.
+When this list is added, and there is a highlight for the button, add instructions to click the flashing thing.
+So, add a lesson list for lessons unlocked but not taken. there will be a UI indicator function that flashes UI elements on the screen to lead the user to where the unlocked lessons are.
+When this feature is added, there should be a lesson for that too : add this tutorial to the progress screen lesson.

 # TODO: when the user completes an exercise at 100% (english matching with one of the two verbs), a new exercise (spanish matching) is unlocked

 # TODO: fix the conjugation exercise
-# TODO: make the intro text move in like it's being typed, but fade in

 # TODO: make the buttons appear like clickable buttons

 - the exercises, when completed should add an icon to the list of verbs

-- Add Lessons.
-The user does lessons before each exercise to unlock the exercise.
-Mnemonics are needed for each lesson.
+# TODO: add Mnemonics to improve the lessons.

-- relationship, excercises to verbs are one to many:
+- relationship, exercises to verbs are one to many:

-- the player chooses an excercise and is shown the verb that has the lowest score for that excercise, and if there is a tie, the lowest total score verb is shown for that excercise

 - fix webgl error. can't run in linux on the browser